Xomega-Net/Xomega.Docs/docs/generators/services/web-api.md

 # Web API Controllers

-Generates customizable ASP.NET controllers that help to expose business services via REST interface.
+Generates customizable ASP.NET controllers that help to expose business services via a REST interface.

-The REST configuration for the service operations needs to be provided in the model, and the generator takes care of the REST, as far as creating the controller classes that wrap the services and use Xomega Framework for error reporting, and registering them with the DI container.
+The REST configuration for the service operations needs to be provided in the model, and the generator takes care of the REST, as far as creating the controller classes, which wrap the services and use Xomega Framework for error reporting and registering them with the DI container.

 You can add your customizations to a subclass of a generated controller, and implement any additional handling of HTTP requests or responses as needed.